rahul-gharat/dronahq-docs/docs/dashboard-dronahq/working-with-data/table-visualization-dataset.md

 ### Chart Preview

 The chart preview section allows you to see a visual representation of your data.
-In this example, we can see represention of the number of respondents holding each degree type.
+In this example, we can see representation of the number of respondents holding each degree type.
 Each bar's length corresponds to the count of respondents for each degree.